• Courses

 You can find a template by going to Templates > New.

-GTAG vs Google Tag Manager: Final words
+GTAG vs. Google Tag Manager: Final words

-Personally, I always choose Google Tag Manager because it is more powerful, more flexible, and does not limit me just to several Google products.
+Personally, I always choose Google Tag Manager because it is more powerful, more flexible, and does not limit me to just several Google products.

-So when you want to install Google Analytics, always start thinking about Google Tag Manager.
+So, when you want to install Google Analytics, always start thinking about Google Tag Manager.

 New to Google Tag Manager?
 Take a look at this tutorial for beginners.